tangentyh/notes-of-tan/docs/backend/database.md

    - dynamic layout — from outside the page, slots are referenced only by their IDs, so the exact location is internal to the page
    - order — only need to reorganize pointers addressing the cells to preserve the order
    - grow — size grow towards free space in the center
-   - fragmented page and availability list — deletion adds deletion mark and updates an in-memory availability list; when inserting a new cell, we first check the availability list to find if there’s a segment where it may fit
+   - fragmented page and availability list — like mark sweep GC algorithm, deletion adds deletion mark and updates an in-memory availability list; when inserting a new cell, we first check the availability list to find if there’s a segment where it may fit
      ![](./images/sql2.png)
      - example: SQLite freeblocks — SQLite calls unoccupied segments freeblocks and stores a pointer to the first freeblock in the page header, along with the total number of free space to determine if new data can fit after defragmenting
      - segment fit